Overview of Travel Health and Safety

 - Useful Items to Pack

-When planning a trip, one of the first things to do is set up an appointment with a health care provider. ("Health care provider" refers to the physician, physician assistant, nurse, or pharmacist that a traveler consults to determine their travel health needs; this might be a general practitioner or a travel medicine specialist.)
+When planning a trip, one of the first things to do is set up an appointment with a health care provider. ("Health care provider" refers to the physician, physician assistant, nurse, or pharmacist that travelers consult to determine their travel health needs; this might be a general practitioner or a travel medicine specialist.)
 Ideally, the appointment should take place about 4 to 6 weeks before the departure date.
 Some vaccines and preventive medications need to be started well in advance of travel to be fully effective by the time the destination is reached.
 Travelers who are not able to plan that far ahead should schedule an appointment as soon as possible to ensure their personal health is protected while traveling.

 Along with food, water, insect, and respiratory precautions, vaccines most often eliminate the risk for certain diseases.
 Many travelers have been vaccinated against "childhood" diseases such as measles and mumps and may already be immune to them.
-However, not all countries have been able to achieve a high rate of immunization, and some diseases that are no longer a threat in developed countries are serious problems in developing countries.
+However, not all countries have been able to achieve a high rate of vaccination, and some diseases that are no longer a threat in developed countries are serious problems in developing countries.

 Check family records or with a health care provider to ensure dates of past vaccination against measles, mumps, rubella; diphtheria, tetanus, pertussis; varicella; and polio.
 One type of meningococcal vaccine is given routinely to some children, teens, and college students.